jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 ----

 * I go back to the terminal_ where the tests are running.
-* I add a test with an :ref:`assertion<what is an assertion?>` for if the button for a floor is :red:`NOT pushed` AND the elevator doors are :red:`open` and it is :red:`below` the weight limit
+* I add a test with an :ref:`assertion<what is an assertion?>` for if the button for a floor is :red:`NOT pushed` AND the elevator doors are :red:`open` AND the elevator is :red:`below` the weight limit

   =================  ===============  ============== =============
   floor button       doors            weight limit   output